MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Diagnostic Testing

-You can assess the state and health of your environment by running the diagnostic test in the Administrator Utility.
+You can assess the state and health of your environment with the set of diagnostic tests found in this Administration Utility.
-Armed with this information, you will be able to identifies unresponsive components, execution problems, and access the log files.
+Armed with this information, you can identify unresponsive components, execution problems, and access the log files.

 The set of diagnostic tests include:
 + A general health check of the configuration